Book a self-catered cottage for a holiday in Stamford

 If you're on holiday in the Midlands and would like to visit a town with plenty of history and interesting things to look at, then Stamford would be a good choice.
 It's often described as the finest stone town in England and indeed possesses a large proportion of handsome stone buildings, many dating back to the 15th century.
 Visually, it's an extremely pleasing town, and a good location for anyone interested in architecture, photography or painting.
 Indeed J.M.W Turner was inspired sufficiently to paint a picture of the High Street, St. Martin's.
+You will need somewhere to stay and we recommend renting a holiday cottage because of the comfort and flexibility that it allows.

 Click for a list of self-catering accommodation in the Midlands

 Stamford's fine stone buildings and cobbled streets have featured in certain period dramas and films.
+There are a few renovated cottages that now serve as holiday lets.

 |The stone town of Stamford, Lincolnshire|